Young X-Men: Final Genesis (Issues 1–5)

-Cannonball and Sunspot are watching the battle in LA.
-After hearing nothing from Danielle, they are convinced that the Young X-Men are coming after them.
+Cannonball and Sunspot are watching the battle in Los Angeles.
+After hearing nothing from Moonstar, they are convinced that the Young X-Men are coming after them.
 Graymalkin watches Ink talk to Cyclops in the shadows, Ink having lied about what happened to Blindfold and Moonstar.
-Graymalkin appears to be talking to himself, knowing something nobody knows.
-He says "Very well.
-I'll kill the Cyclops."
-Danielle Moonstar confronts an awakening Blindfold and is very confused.
+Graymalkin appears to be talking to himself, knowing something nobody knows, and vows to kill Cyclops.
+Moonstar confronts an awakening Blindfold and is very confused.
 Blindfold apologizes and points out that Donald Pierce is behind her.
 The other Young X-Men discuss Blindfold's vision and Dust's critical condition.
 Ink is surprised he is included in it as part of the team.
 Elsewhere, Pierce ambushes Moonstar and Blindfold, and disappears.

-Ink shaves his head and has a lightning bolt tattoo on it, assuming he will gain telepathy.
 Ink, Rockslide, and Wolf Cub lead an attack on the Hellfire Club to fight Cannonball and Sunspot.
 Graymalkin attacks Cyclops back at the Danger Cave, leaving the Young X-Men on their own.
 Wolf Cub wounds Sunspot, angering Cannonball.
 Graymalkin takes out the lights to the Danger Cave, saying it gives him more power.
-He then exposes Cyclops for who he really has been this whole time, Donald Pierce.
-Once both teams learn the truth, they go after Pierce, but arrive too late to save Wolf Cub, who was the then-unknown teammate that was killed in Blindfold's vision.
+He then exposes Cyclops as a disguised Donald Pierce.
+Once both teams learn the truth, they go after Pierce, but arrive too late to save Wolf Cub, who is killed by Pierce.

-It is notable that the first story arc of Young X-Men echoes a narrative pattern first established with the inception of the New Mutants in their eponymous graphic novel, which was also echoed in the first story arc of New Mutants volume 2, which gave rise to the New X-Men series that is the immediate antecedent for Young X-Men.
-All three of these storylines deal with the assembly of a new team of mutants, feature the cyborg Donald Pierce as the villain, and have one member of the team (Cannonball, Elixir, and Ink, in the respective stories) that initially works for Pierce before switching sides and joining the new team.
-This story pattern was also followed, to some extent, in the New X-Men arc that appeared within the House of M timeline.
-Further underscoring this continuity is the appearance of many of the original New Mutants in all three stories: as the protagonists in the New Mutants graphic novel, as teachers and mentors to the "new" New Mutants volume 2, and as the antagonists, the ersatz Brotherhood of Mutants, in the arc in Young X-Men.